chow-petit/governance/README.md

 # Governance
 Our R&amp;D on governance.
-Inspired by aspects of Holacracy with adapted aspects.
+Inspired by aspects of [Holacracy](https://www.holacracy.org/how-it-works/), with adapted aspects.

 ### Grouped lists of elements
 #### Information Flow